riley-williams/embedded-touch/README.md

 # embedded-touch

-A `no_std` crate providing common interfaces for touchscreen input devices.
+The primary goal of this crate is to provide a common interface for UI libraries like [buoyant](https://crates.io/crates/buoyant) to interact with touchscreen input device drivers (e.g. `FT6113`).

 ## Features